muncus/unicode-keyboard/README.md

 Unicode characters available are defined in `keycodes.h`.
 If a symbol you want is not present, feel free to add it.

-The `emojitest.ino` file contains an array called `KEYMAP` which can be modified to output symbols of your choice.
+The `emojikeys.ino` file contains an array called `KEYMAP` which can be modified to output symbols of your choice.
 When a pin goes `HIGH`, the character at that index of `KEYMAP` is output.